Last Updated on

-Starting an Amazon business isn’t easy.
-There are multiple moving parts and unlike starting a normal Ecom or physical premise business, you are doing all of this inside another person’s business.
+There are multiple moving parts associated with starting an Amazon business.
+Unlike starting a normal Ecom, or physical premise store, you are doing all of this inside another person’s business.
 This means if there are any issues it might not be your fault.
-We’ve had orders lost, refunds taken from fraudulent accounts and who knows what else gone wrong by what is meant to be one of the most efficient companie in the world.
-It’s strange to think about Amazon making your business more difficult but the truth is unless you get very lucky they are going to mess your account up in some way or another.
+We have had orders lost, refunds taken from fraudulent accounts and who knows what else has gone wrong.
+You would sometimes not believe this is meant to be one of the most efficient companies in the world.
+It is strange to think about Amazon making your business more difficult.
+However, the truth is unless you get very lucky, they are going to mess your account up in some way or another.

-In this post I’m going to talk about what you should do when you aren’t quite to the above level.
-You are still ranking on page 2-5 for your products, you have some sales, you have some reviews but you just can’t push that sales rank up and hence you feel stuck with the products you have.
-This along with a variation of other techniques is what we implement but today I’m going to talk about the biggest edge you can give your business.
+This is a common scenario for many Amazon sellers.
+You are stuck ranking on page 2-5 for your products, you have some sales, you have some reviews but you cannot push that sales rank up.
+Hence, you feel stuck with the products you have.
+We have mastered this and are able to get products to the top of the first page in some of the most competitive keywords around.
+Along with a variation of other techniques, I am going to talk about the biggest edge you can give your business.

 Amazon’s Sales Rank